AminTaheri23/Churn-Customers-Prediction/README.md

 # Churn-Customers-Prediction
-A jupyter notebook for FanAsa Academy DeepNLP Homework for predicting Churn Customers
+A jupyter notebook for FanAsa Academy DeepNLP Homework for predicting Churn Customers. main file [here](https://github.com/AminTaheri23/Churn-Customers-Prediction/blob/master/AminTaheri_DeepNLP_HW1.ipynb)

 ## About Churn_Customers.csv
 This data set contains details of a bank's customers and the target variable is a binary variable reflecting the fact whether the customer left the bank (closed his account) or he continues to be a customer.